Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 - *Colour*

 #### egtkDrawPolygon/egtkFillPolygon
-Draw or fill a generic opolygon
+Draw or fill a generic opolygon.

 - *amount* of vertex
+- *vertices*
 - *color*

 ### Utility